On the detailed structure of quantum control landscape for fast single qubit phase-shift gate generation: Proof of the main theorem

-If we substitute $g$ in~(\ref{bound1}) and~(\ref{bound2}), then we get a system of two linear algebraic equations on $b$ and $c$ (see~\cite{Morzhin_Pechen_LJM_2020,Morzhin_Pechen_LJM_2019}).
+If we substitute $h$ in boundary conditions of~(\ref{hh}), then we get a system of two linear algebraic equations on $b$ and $c$.
 This system has a non-zero solution if and only if the determinant of the coefficients of this system is not equal to zero.
-This determinant has the form
+This determinant has the form~\cite{Volkov_Morzhin_Pechen}